These homemade coconut cookies have perfect, crunchy edges with a soft, chewy center. The delightful tropical flavor of coconut shines in every bite!

 Eating coconut cookies is like taking a mini vacation to a sunny paradise—and when you can work a vacation into your day without the stress of flying or paying for a hotel room, I say go for it!

-This simple coconut cookie recipe only uses a few ingredients and I’m willing to bet you already have a few of them in your pantry.
+This simple coconut cookie recipe only uses a few ingredients, and I’m willing to bet you already have most of them in your pantry.
 I know I always have plenty of flour, butter, brown sugar, and vanilla on hand just in case the mood for cookies strikes!

 So, whether you’re a true coconut lover or simply looking for an amazing new cookie recipe, these old-fashioned coconut cookies are sure to leave you craving more!